Incidental Auditory Category Learning

 The complex mapping of speech to language-specific units like phonemes and words must be learned over time.
 Even in adulthood, the learning rapidly online as we hear speech.
 The mapping from speech acoustics to phonemes and words is 'tuned' by experience that departs from the norm, as in listening to a foreign accent.
 We have been investigating how the perceptual system maintains stable long-term representations of language-specific units even as it flexibly adapts to short-term speech input.

 Our lab is inherently collaborative.
-We work with neurosurgeons who record from the human brain as it listens to and produces speech, audiologists interested in treating tinnitus, clinical scientists interested in schizophrenia, and engineers working to make the next generation of Siri and Alexa work better.
+We work with neurosurgeons who record from the human brain as it listens to and produces speech, audiologists and neurophysiologists interested in treating tinnitus (the phantom sounds some people experience), educational psychologists interested in the root cause of dyslexia, pedagogical experts in second language acquisition, and engineers working to make the next generation of Siri and Alexa work better.

-Our trainees benefit from tight connections with other auditory laboratories at CMU and at our neighbor University of Pittsburgh, across the street.
-Each week we come together for a joint lab meeting, the Pittsburgh Cognitive Auditory Neuroscience (PCAN) network, to share and discuss the latest in auditory cognitive neuroscience research.
+Our trainees benefit from tight connections with other laboratories at CMU and at our neighbor University of Pittsburgh, across the street, as well as with international collaborators in the UK and Israel.

 Leveraging Auditory Cognitive Neuroscience in the Language Learning Classroom